 The olecranon (oh-LEH-cruh-nahn) is part of the ulna bone at the elbow.
 It is the boney prominence or pointy tip that can be felt best with a bent elbow.
 Some people call it the “funny bone”.
 The bursa is a normal thin sac of fluid that lies between this bony tip and the skin.
 It helps the skin slide over the bone smoothly.
 Normally, this sac has only a small bit of fluid inside of it and lays flat; the fluid is not typically detectable.
 However, the bursa can become irritated or inflamed and fill with extra fluid (see Figure 1).
 When this happens, swelling develops at the back of the elbow.
 This swelling is called olecranon (elbow) bursitis.
 Oftentimes, this enlargement at the tip of the elbow is painless, but at times, it can be uncomfortable.

 The tricep tendon inserts onto the olecranon.
 Sometimes a bone spur (enthesophyte) develops within the tricep tendon.
 This is typically buried within the tendon and not thought to be part of the cause of bursitis.
 Therefore it does not require removal to treat bursitis.

-Trauma, such as hitting the elbow or falling on the back of the elbow, can lead to olecranon bursitis.
+There are many potential causes for olecranon bursitis.
+Trauma, such as hitting the elbow or falling on the back of the elbow, can lead to this condition.
 People who lean their elbows against hard surfaces can develop this problem over time.
-Those with conditions such as gout, rheumatoid arthritis, or kidney failure needing dialysis can be more likely to get this condition.
+This is common in people who drive a lot where they rest their elbow on an arm rest.Those with conditions such as gout, rheumatoid arthritis or kidney failure needing dialysis can be more likely to get this condition.
 In many cases, the cause is not known.

-© 2013 American Society for Surgery of the Hand
+© 2020 American Society for Surgery of the Hand

 This content is written, edited and updated by hand surgeon members of the American Society for Surgery of the Hand.
 Find a hand surgeon near you.